 Through the liberal arts system, Lewis & Clark encourages students to formulate independent thought by the acquisition of as much available knowledge as possible in their four years of higher education.

 At Lewis & Clark some courses called “General Education” or “Gen Ed,” or “Core” courses are required.
-These include a two-semester course for first-year students titled “Exploration & Discovery” or “E&D,” and other courses involving the areas of International Studies, Natural Science/Math, Creative Arts, Foreign Languages, Quantitative Reasoning, Writing/Rhetoric, Bibliographic Instruction and Information/Electronic Competency, and Physical Education.
+These include two core courses for first-year students and other courses involving the areas of Bibliographic Research and Writing; Creative Arts; Culture, Power, and Identity; Global Perspectives; Historical Perspectives; Natural Sciences; Physical Education and Well-Being; and World Language.

 The Semester System